 - 6.1 The Council has chosen to pay the Living Wage as set by the Living Wage Foundation, since 2013 as part of its commitment to being a good employer, and its approach to Social Value.
-The Council will continue to pay the Living Wage as a minimum standard for all its employees. - 6.2 The Living Wage is set independently and calculated according to the basic cost of living in the UK.
-From 5 November 2018 the Living Wage rate is now £9.00, for workers who are 18 and older (see Appendix 1 of policy for more details, annual salary rate etc). - 6.3 This Living Wage hourly rate, paid by the Council and set by the Living Wage Foundation, is higher than the statutory National Living Wage brought in by central government in April 2016 for workers who are 25 years or over (currently £7.83) or the National Minimum Wage (£7.38 if 21-24, £5.90 if 18-20, £4.20 if under 18). - 6.4 The Council signed a 'Living Wage Employer' licence with the Living Wage Foundation in February 2016.
-This means that as well as paying the Living Wage Foundation's recommended hourly rate to staff, this has been included in new third-party contracts from that date.
-The Council is also implementing a phased plan which rolls out as contracts come up for renewal so that these third-party contracted staff also receive the Living Wage.
+The Council will continue to pay the Living Wage as a minimum standard for all its employees.
+Around 300 permanent/casual Council staff and 50 third-party contracted employees receive the Living Wage. - 6.2 The Living Wage is set independently and calculated according to the basic cost of living in the UK.
+From 9 November 2020 the Living Wage rate is now £9.50 (up 20p or 2.2% from the previous £9.30 an hour), for workers who are 18 and older (see Appendix 1 of policy for more details, annual salary rate etc). - 6.3 This Living Wage hourly rate, paid by the Council and set by the Living Wage Foundation, is higher than the statutory National Living Wage brought in by central government in April 2016 for workers who are 25 years or over (currently £8.72) or the National Minimum Wage (£8.20 if 21-24, £6.45 if 18-20, £4.55 if under 18). - 6.4 The Council signed a 'Living Wage Employer' licence with the Living Wage Foundation in February 2016.
+This means that as well as paying the Living Wage Foundation's recommended hourly rate to staff, this requirement has been included in new third-party contracts from that date for contracted staff and suppliers working on Council business.